-B. Special Performance Standards:

-The following standards apply in the Village Center and Village Center Proper Districts:

-1. All developments requiring site plan review, subdivision review, conditional use review, or which otherwise involve multi-family development by the Planning Board shall conform to Parts 1-4 of the Town's Village Center and Village Center Proper District Design Standards, Parts 1-3 adopted December 18, 2007 and amended September 21, 2021; and Part 4 adopted September 21, 2021.
-The Planning Board shall be the reviewing authority for Gray Village Center and Village Center Proper Design Standards for all such development proposals that require Planning Board approval.

-2. All of the following buildings or structures, whether newly constructed or pre-existing, substantially altered as defined below, in the Village Center or Village Center Proper Districts shall conform to Part 4 of the Gray Village Center and Village Center Proper Design Standards:

-- a. single-family homes, two-family and three-family dwellings - b. accessory dwelling units - c. all accessory structures regardless of size

-3. For the purposes of this Section 402.8.3, substantially altered shall specifically include any building or structure that is repaired, altered or moved to the extent that a building permit is required in accordance with Article 9 of this Zoning Ordinance and/or a building code administered by the Town of Gray.
+- B. Special Performance Standards: The following standards apply in the Village Center and Village Center Proper Districts: - 1.
+All developments requiring site plan review, subdivision review, conditional use review, or which otherwise involve multi-family development by the Planning Board shall conform to Parts 1-4 of the Town's Village Center and Village Center Proper District Design Standards, Parts 1-3 adopted December 18, 2007 and amended September 21, 2021; and Part 4 adopted September 21, 2021.
+The Planning Board shall be the reviewing authority for Gray Village Center and Village Center Proper Design Standards for all such development proposals that require Planning Board approval. - 2.
+All of the following buildings, structures or uses, whether newly constructed or pre-existing, substantially altered as defined below, in the Village Center or Village Center Proper Districts shall conform to Part 4 of the Gray Village Center and Village Center Proper Design Standards: - a. single-family dwellings - b. two-family dwellings, - c. multi-family dwellings, - d. multi-family developments, - e. accessory dwelling units, - f. all accessory structures regardless of size - 3.
+For the purposes of this Section 402.8.3, substantially altered shall specifically include any building or structure that is repaired, altered or moved to the extent that a building permit is required in accordance with Article 9 of this Zoning Ordinance and/or a building code administered by the Town of Gray.